gdmain7/Gettingandcleaningdata/CodeBook.md

 The result from above is 2 datasets of 563 columns and 2947 and 7352 respectively.

-3. Combine vertically these two subsequent datasets created above (using rbind) top form a merged data set of 10299 rows and 563 columns
+3. Combine vertically these two subsequent test and train datasets created above (using rbind) to form a merged data set of 10299 rows and 563 columns

 ### Extract only the mean and standard deviation variables